Furloughing employees - FAQs for employers on the coronavirus job retention scheme

 Is flexible furlough still possible?

 Flexible furlough continues to be an option, meaning employees can work part-time and receive a furlough grant for their unworked hours.
-Unlike under the original scheme, there is no need for an employee to have been furloughed before in order to be put onto flexible furlough.

 Must we provide part-time work to all furloughed employees?